On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet Stars in the LMC

 The evolutionary state of the B[e]sg is uncertain.
 Like the LBVs, they are massive post-main sequence stars.
 Some authors have argued for a post-RSG or post-yellow/warm supergiant stage \citep{2010AJ....139.1993K,2012MNRAS.423..284A} and others for a pre-RSG state \citep{2013A&A...558A..17O,2014Msngr.157...50D}.
 In addition to their emission line spectra, the B[e]sg are distinguished by their near-infrared excess radiation and dusty envelopes which appear to be concentrated in the equatorial region and may obscure much of the star as shown by the SEDs of several in M31 and M33 \citep{2017ApJ...844...40H}.
 There is increasing evidence from studies of individual B[e]sg that they are close, interacting binaries with rapid rotation driven mass loss in the equatorial region \citep{2014Msngr.157...50D}.

 The list of B[e]sg in Table \ref{tab:besg} is primarily from \citet{2019Galax...7...83K}.
 In the LMC the B[e]sg are found over a range of spectral types and luminosity from early B-type supergiants to late B and early A-type stars.
 This is similar to what \citet{2017ApJ...844...40H} found in M33.
 Figure \ref{fig:hrd_besg} shows an HRD diagram with the B[e]sg.
-Their luminosity distribution clearly suggests a wide range in initial masses for the progenitors of the B[e]sg class with potentially three recognizable groupings by luminosity.
+Their luminosity distribution clearly suggests a wide range in initial masses for the progenitors of the B[e]sg class with potentially three recognizable groupings by luminosity with four in each group; highest luminosity B[e]sg ($M_{Bol} < -9.7$), mid-luminosity ($-9.7 \leq M_{Bol} < -8$), and the lowest luminosity ($M_{Bol} \geq -7$).